Parents » Student Handbook

 Tardy Policy

 In the event of excessive tardies (more than five in a term), a student may be asked to make up the work/time missed from their first class of the day.
 This will occur at a designated time chosen by staff.
 We will notify parents/guardians by email on the fourth (4th) tardy to inform them and also inform the student.
-TRCS Staff are working on updating this policy during our August 2023 In-Service.
-We will update you accordingly.

 Family Vacation

 We ask that you plan family vacations outside of school days.
 In the event of an impending extended absence, we ask that families notify the school staff as early as possible.
-We ask that students communicate with teachers regarding work that could be completed over a vacation, but ask that the student is prepared to do make-up work when they return.
+We ask that students communicate with teachers regarding work that could be completed over a vacation but ask that the student is prepared to do make-up work when they return.

 Inclement Weather

 In the event of inclement weather, TRCS follows the decisions of the WLWV School District.
 Weather announcements impacting schools will be posted through the FlashAlert System (or a similar system) and visible on the WLWV District website.
 FlashAlert messages may be sent directly to a mobile phone or email.
 TRCS will make every effort to communicate this to our population as well.
 Visit http://www.flashalert.net/login.html to sign up directly.
-In addition, any changes may be viewed on the West Linn-Wilsonville School District website: www.wlwv.k12.or.us
+In addition, any changes may be viewed on the West Linn-Wilsonville School District website: www.wlwv.k12.or.us.

 Medication

 Three Rivers Charter School policy on medications is in accordance with current state law.
 (OAR 581-021-0037) The term "medication" refers to both prescription and over the counter (OTC) medications.
 Medications will be administered during the school day if they are necessary for the child to remain in school.
 All medications will be brought to the school by the parent or guardian.
 A medication administration form will need to be filled out.
 Students are not allowed to transport medication.
 TRCS will not provide any OTC medications for students.
 Medication will need to be brought to school in the original labeled container.
 If prescription medication, the label will need to include the child's name, doctor name, name of drug, dosage and frequency.
 If an OTC, the container will bear the original manufacturer's label and the child's name.
 All prescription medication will need to be counted by the parent/guardian and a school staff person upon its arrival at TRCS.
 The parent or guardian will complete an authorization for medication form for each medication brought to school.
 A copy of this form is available at TRCS.
 Herbal and dietary supplements will not be administered during the school day.
 Self-medication is allowed for any medication that is not a controlled substance.
 For a student to self-medicate, the parent/guardian and student will sign the self-medication agreement, the parent/guardian will complete the authorization for medication form and the physician will sign the Authorization for Medication.
 These papers need to be on file in the school health office prior to the student bringing the medication to school (this includes both OTCs and prescriptions).
 Students that are self-medicating will do so without any guidance or supervision from school staff.
 The student who is self-medicating will carry a one-day supply only and the medication will be in the original labeled container.
 Students may carry their own inhalers for asthma but must adhere to all regulations pertaining to self-medication.
-If your child will be taking medication at school, you may obtain a copy of the policy and regulations, in their entirety from TRCS.
+If your child will be taking medication at school, you may obtain a copy of the policy and regulations, in their entirety, from TRCS.

 Illness at School